bictorv/chaosnet-bridge/doc/CONVERSE.md

 ## Settings

-- The window geometry and position is saved between sessions.
-Also destinations are saved.
+The window geometry and position is saved between sessions.
+Also destinations are saved, and attempts are made to preserve the currently selected destination.

+In the Settings menu:
+- You can edit the destination menu, or clear it.
+- You can clear all conversations, or remove them all.
 - You can set the timeout for sending messages (default 5 seconds) using the `Set send timeout` menu item.
 - You can set the domain name search list using the `Set domain search list` menu item.
 This is used if you specify a destination `host` without a domain, e.g. `up`.
 The domain names are appended to the `host` and looked up until a match is found.
 - You can specify the DNS server to use for Chaosnet-class requests (default `dns.chaosnet.net`).
 Note that almost all DNS servers in the world are incapable of finding Chaosnet-class DNS information, so you probably do not want to change this setting.